-More than 13,000 Adults in Dubai private schools completed the survey from 170 schools.
+More than 13,000 adults from 170 Dubai private schools, including teachers, support staff, administrators and principals, participated in the online survey.
 To view the results infographic click here.

 The Adults@School Wellbeing Survey is based on an adaptation of the PERMAH Workplace Survey inspired by Professor Martin Seligman’s positive psychology wellbeing theory for human flourishing.
 It combines leading research in the science of wellbeing with its application and provides science backed tools and practices to help adults at schools feel good and function effectively at work.